DataGreed/django-eb-sqs-worker/README.md

 ### AWS_EB_DEFAULT_QUEUE_NAME

 Name of the queue used by default.
+If the queue with specified name does not exist, it will be created automatically when the first task is queued.

 ### AWS_ACCESS_KEY_ID